Programs for the Effective Treatment of Eating Disorders

 Medications to Help with Disordered Eating

-Evidence has also found that using certain medications, including antidepressants, antipsychotics, or mood stabilizers can also help treat eating disorders, as well as any other underlying other mental health or behavioral issues such as anxiety disorders or depression.
+Evidence has also found that using certain medications, including antidepressants, antipsychotics, or mood stabilizers can also help treat eating disorders, as well as any other underlying mental health or behavioral issues such as anxiety disorders or depression.
+Whether eating disorder relapse has previously occurred, or to prevent cravings and negative thoughts, medications can be a helpful tool if used properly as a part of holistic treatment for disordered eating.

 Find Effective Eating Disorder Treatment at Icarus